brettfazio/OpenSesame/artifacts/architecture.md

 # Security

 We are storing all user generated content in Firebase as well as any login information which has a high level of built in security.
 In addition, when we are storing data locally on the system we are using private system preferences provided by AndroidX to ensure that only our application can access user data.

+Local user permissions will be gathered and enforced.
+Location information will not be accessed without explicit user permission.

 # Performance

-As a lightweight application, performance will be fast & reliable.
-Relying on Google's Firebase & Map APIs, the application should be able to reliable send & receive information in a timely manner.
+As a lightweight application, performance will be fast and reliable.
+Lag and loading times will be less than three seconds.
+Relying on Google's Firebase and Map APIs, the application should be able to reliably send and receive information in a timely manner.

 # Scalability